IT'S SHOWTIME! RAGT CELEBRATES 100 YEARS OF PLANT BREEDING EXCELLENCE AT CEREALS 2019

 Visitors to the RAGT stand at Cereals 2019 are in for a real treat this year as the company kicks off its 100th birthday celebrations.

-The centrepiece of the RAGT stand will be a “Back to the Future” video extravaganza, a 360º immersive experience within a specially designed dome.
+The centrepiece of the RAGT stand will be a “Back to the Future” video extravaganza, a 360º immersive experience in a specially designed dome.

 Over the past century RAGT has evolved from a regional co-operative in southern France to Europe’s leading plant breeder, responsible for a range of major varieties such as Skyfall, RGT Gravity, RGT Planet and RGT Windozz.